datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-In this section, we'll learn to sort and filter our data using ORDER BY and WHERE clauses.
+Our SELECT statements  currently return all rows in our chosen columns.
+In this section, we'll learn how to filter these rows, and sort them, using the ORDER BY and WHERE clauses.

 ---